JayO-1/system-design-101/README.md

 ---

 Raft is very useful, however, it is **slow** due to the use of a single leader and the need for coordination.

+If we want to improve read throughput, we could use quorum reads, where the quorum always includes the leader.

-This means we do not want to use Raft all the time, but rather for use cases where data _must_ be strongly consistent.
+Raft should only be implemented for use cases where data _must_ be strongly consistent.

 This includes: Distributed key-value stores (caches), distributed configuration/coordination services, distributed locks, etc.